iamhectorsosa/meeseeks/README.md

 ## Conclusion

 If you have a Slack Workspace with your friends or at work, you can definitely give [Meeseeks](https://meeseeksbot.vercel.app/) a try.
 This Slack Bot is opened sourced and publicly distributed (unless Slack takes it down after its review).
 For more details and information you can reference the [Meeseeks GitHub repository](https://github.com/ekqt/meeseeks) since it is Open-sourced.

+> If Meeseeks were your bot, what would you build for him?